IPIN (International Player Identification Number)

 All players applying for entry shall be deemed to apply for entry into the Main Draw or the Qualifying.

 A player may apply for entry into one (1) but not more than three (3) ITF Junior Circuit tournaments for a specific tournament week, and must indicate a priority at the time of entry.
 If no priority is stated, the ITF will assign a priority.
 A player may not apply for entry into an ITF Junior Circuit tournament if he/she has entered and is committed to another tournament during that period.

 Entry and Withdrawal Deadlines

-All entries must be submitted online via IPIN or on the Official Entry Form and faxed to the ITF.
+All entries must be submitted online via IPIN or on the Official Entry Form, which can be emailed or faxed to the ITF.

 All entries are subject to the Regulations and Conditions of Entry.

 - Grade A tournaments Entry Deadline: 1400 GMT Tuesday 41 days, 34 days or 27 days prior to the Monday of the tournament week*

 - Grade 1-5 tournaments Entry Deadline: 1400 GMT Tuesday 27 days prior to the Monday of tournament week*

 *tournaments may apply for exceptions to these dates so please check the ITF Junior website for up-to-date information.

 - Withdrawal Deadline (All Grades): 1400 GMT Tuesday 13 days prior to the Monday of tournament week.